crystaldb/autodba/README.md

     The `--name` option is optional.
 For multi-user docker environments, make sure it's unique.

-    Similarly, replace `8081` with whatever port number should be bound on the docker host.
+    Similarly, replace `8081` and `3001` with whatever port numbers should be bound on the Docker host for the AutoDBA Agent UI and the Grafana interface, respectively.

     Note: The agent's ephemeral private database is automatically created at startup.